dobuora/grant-framework/applications/EOSsupportio_EOSfinity_OTC_tradingtool.md

   Users can complete transactions with anyone without knowing their identity.
 The platform will make the entire transaction clear and safe.
 In simple terms, the tool uses multi-signature technology technical framework.

-* EOS Bandwidth Tool:

-  Build a tool users can get bandwidth even when the bandwidth is not enough to push transactions.
-The tool will make it convenient for users to purchase CPU, and NET.
-More importantly, the tool will support powerup, rex and mortgaging EOS to obtain resources.

-* EOS Resource plan purchase tool:

-  Build an EOS Resource plan purchase tool that will automatically power-up user’s accounts based on user’s settings.
-Users can choose a Power plan and tool will automatically recharge bandwidth for the user based on the chosen plan.

 Technology stack: JS, React, C++